 Not only does it look and sound sophisticated, but it’s surprisingly easy to put together.

-Skirt steak is quick to cook, and between the creamy Florette cheese, crunchy baguette, and tangy, sweet balsamic grape reduction, you won’t want anything else.
+And between the creamy Florette cheese, crunchy baguette, and tangy, sweet balsamic grape reduction, you won’t want anything else.

 If you’re hoping to impress your guests, this is hands down one of the best appetizers to serve at your next get-together!